cweiswadel/bear-cog/README.md

             ```

     * Based on some research it seems that AWS supports some sort of credential file that may have similar effects

+## Future Enhancements needed

+* In order to really accomplish the task/objective, there are a few things that would need to be implemented
+  * Due to time and patience constraints, they were not attempted, but realized how to achieve them

+### Continued Error Handling/Data Quality

+* In the current state, the pipeline would run to pull all launch records each time it is ran, which is not efficient in terms of processing time and storage
+  * An easy way to lean this out would be to insert another function within `api.py` > `create_records()`
+    * This function would look against the existing values either in the DB for the id of the launch object
+      * If there is a found `launch['id']` within the DB, there would be no need to import it again
+        * (This would heavily depend on whether we would expect historical records in the `launches` endpoint to be updated after they are added new)
+      * In a perfect world, and if we owned the data, we would have a `last_modified` value that we would use in conjunction when checking ids